raneric/ingedata-dev-test/README.md

    ```

 ### Architecture Decisions
-The project follows a RESTful API architecture backed by a React client application.
+The project follows a RESTful API architecture and React client application.
 This approach ensures future integrations such as mobile apps or third-party services without rewriting backend logic.
+Front-end and back-end can be deployed and maintained independently making them more scalable.

+#### technology choices
+React is a popular and powerful front-end framework with a great community and ecosystems making it easy to improve if later a more powerful react framework is needed to be implemented.

+SQlite is a lightweight database ideal for prototyping, easy to use, with the need to make a lot of configuration and deployment on a specific server.

-Backend Design Principles
+#### Backend Design Principles
 Repository Pattern
 Encapsulates data access logic in reusable repositories.
 This prevents controllers from dealing with database operations directly.

-Centralized Error Handling
+#### Centralized Error Handling
 A global middleware intercepts errors, ensuring consistent response formatting and simplifying debugging and logging.

 ### API Documentation